DinaKhAhmed/udacity-NanoDegree/README.md

 ### Game Rules

--	The aim of the game is to deliver the cute girl to the other side were the ater is.
+-	The aim of the game is to deliver the cute girl to the other side were the water exists.
 -	Don't touch bugs or you are going to start over.
--	Avoid touching bugs.
 -	Have FUN :)